Robert Simon (biker): Killing of Ippolito Gonzalez

-On May 6, 1995, Robert Simon along with the vice president of the Warlocks' South Jersey chapter, Charles "Shovel" Staples, were both sitting in a car in Franklin Township, Somerset County, New Jersey when they were pulled over by 15-year Franklin Township police veteran Ippolito "Lee" Gonzalez as part of a routine traffic stop.
+On May 6, 1995, Robert Simon along with the vice president of the Warlocks' South Jersey chapter, Charles "Shovel" Staples, were both sitting in a car in Franklin Township, Gloucester County, New Jersey when they were pulled over by 15-year Franklin Township police veteran Ippolito "Lee" Gonzalez as part of a routine traffic stop.
 Earlier that day, a nearby Environmental Heating building had been burglarized and the vehicle occupied by both men was situated within the vicinity.

 Sgt.
 Gonzalez exited his patrol cruiser and proceeded to question the vehicle's occupants.
 While examining Simon's Social Security Card and Staples' driver's license, he requested for backup on his police radio.
 After doing so, one of the two Warlock bikers shot Gonzalez a total of two times.
 The first bullet passed through the side of his neck, knocking the officer to the ground.
 The second and final gunshot entered Gonzalez's skull behind his right ear, lodging itself within his brain.

 In a haste, Staples immediately drove himself and Simon away from the area but were soon pursued by nearby police officers who had heard the two gunshots on Sgt.
 Gonzalez's radio request for backup.
 At an eventual point during the chase, Staples managed to lose control over the car and crashed it into a guardrail.
 Simon promptly departed from the vehicle's passenger side and attempted to flee the area on foot whilst aiming his gun at one of the responding police officers who was ordering him to halt.
 After refusing to abide the warning, the officer shot Simon in the leg which caused him to flip over the guardrail and surrender to the authorities thereafter.
 Simon and Staples were then taken into police custody.
 Evidence collected from the car confirmed that the two gang members were, in fact, the ones who had robbed Environmental Heating building.

 Franklin Township police sergeant Ippolito Gonzalez died the following day via the gunshot wounds sustained from the incident.
 A firearms expert would later testify that the weapon found near Simon when during his apprehension was the same one used to kill Gonzalez.
 Despite pressure from his fellow Warlocks, Simon eventually confessed to the crime and, as a result, was sentenced to death by the State of New Jersey in April 1997.